JonesTPG/JonesTPG/README.md

-### Joonas Ryynänen
+## Joonas Ryynänen

 **Full Stack Software Engineer / Consult**
 joonas.ryynanen1@gmail.com

-#### Profile
+### Profile

-Full Stack Software Engineer specializing in web technologies and DevOps.
-I understand programming concepts in a deep level and know how to optimize my workflow.
+I am a Full Stack Software Engineer specializing in web technologies and DevOps.
+I understand programming concepts at a deep level and know how to optimize my workflow.

-#### Objective
+### Objective

 Find a challenging and long-term job that allows me to use my expertise.
-I also have other important things in my life so I expect my employer to embrace good work-life balance and the well-being of the staff.
+I also have other relevant things in my life, so I expect my employer to embrace a healthy work-life balance and the well-being of the staff.

-#### Skills & Abilities
+### Skills & Abilities

 Full Stack Development with various technologies.
 Software development workflow optimization via DevOps tools and culture.
-Planning architectures and documenting technical decisions in an understandable way.
+Planning architectures and understandably documenting technical decisions.

+---

-#### Experience
+### Experience

 **FULL STACK DEVELOPER / RESEARCH ASSISTANT (FULLY REMOTE)** | **LUT UNIVERSITY**
 _Lappeenranta, Finland | May 2020 - July 2020_